tfzhang006/paper-reading/StructureNet: Hierarchical Graph Networks for 3D Shape Generation.md

 - Hierarchical graph networks
 	- Geometry encoder.
 Encoding the geometric representation of a leaf node into a feature vector.
 	- Graph encoder.
-		- PerformmingSeveral iterations of message passing in a child graph.
+		- Performing Several iterations of message passing in a child graph.
-		- Perform
+		- The graph feature vector is computed by max-pooling over all child parts.
+		- Concatenating the graph feature vector computed after each iteration and pass them through a SLP.
 	- Geometry decoder
+		- Both bounding box decoder and point cloud decoder are implemented as a MLP.
 	- Graph decoder
+		-
 ## Evaluation

 ## Conclusion